joelchoo/Beeline-PWA/README.md

 $ firebase init
 ```

-Select your the hosting option upon running the aformentioned command, and select the appropriate firebase project.
+Select the appropriate hosting option after running the aforementioned command, and select the appropriate firebase project.
 There are 2 files which will be generated in the root:
 - **.firebaserc**
 - **firebase.json**